-Person - An individual, partnership, public or private association or corporation, or a governmental unit, agency, or commission, or a public utility or any other legal entity whatsoever which is recognized by law as the subject of rights and duties.
+Person - An individual, partnership, public or private association or corporation, or a governmental unit, public utility or any other legal entity whatsoever which is recognized by law as the subject of rights and duties.

 Pervious Area - Any area not defined as impervious.